-A computer laboratory to accompany and support existing courses in the Biological Sciences.
+An open-access, computer laboratory to accompany and support existing courses in the Biological Sciences.
 This course will enable students to develop additional competency during enrollment in other biology courses.
-(Formerly BIOSCI-050).
 Offered pass/no-pass only.
 Units do not apply to the associate degree.
-May Be Taken 4 Times.